mpdylan/mpdylan.github.io/courses/ista116.md

 In addition to statistics, this course serves as an introduction to the R programming language and the associated RStudio development environment.

+### Learning objectives

+The goal of this course is to give you the tools to describe, interpret, and analyze a data set, including an analysis of the methods used to collect the data and the limitations and biases that may be present.
+We take the perspective that uncertainty is an intrinsic aspect of working with empirical data, and that After completing this course, you will be able to use data to draw informed and statistically justified conclusions--and, equally importantly, to critically evaluate data-based arguments and analyses for the strength of their conclusions and the scope of their applicability.

+## Who this course is for

+This course is for anyone interested in using statistical methods to understand, consume, and present data.
+Unlike most introductory-level statistics courses, we use the powerful and flexible statistical software package RStudio.
+This will give you the ability to go as far as you need or want to in your study of statistics, without being limited by your tools.

 ## Prerequisites and required technology

 This course requires a basic competency in algebra and familiarity with elementary functions, such as square roots and logarithms.
 This can be demonstrated by course credit in MATH 112 (College Algebra) or a sufficient score on the mathematics placement exam.